-A new method based on the normal approximation to the likelihood profile has been applied.
-The previously-used method (Maunder and Watters 2001) considered uncertainty about future recruitment, but not parameter uncertainty.
+A method based on the normal approximation to the likelihood profile has been applied, which considers both parameter uncertainty and uncertainty about future recruitment.
 A substantial part of the total uncertainty in predicting future events is caused by uncertainty in the estimates of the model parameters and current status, so this should be considered in any forward projections.
 Unfortunately, the appropriate methods are often not applicable to models as large and computationally-intense as the yellowfin stock assessment model.
 Therefore, we have used a normal approximation to the likelihood profile that allows for the inclusion of both parameter uncertainty and uncertainty about future recruitment.
-This method is implemented by extending the assessment model an additional 5 years with effort data equal to that for 2004, by quarter, scaled by the average catchability for 2002 and 2003.
+This method is implemented by extending the assessment model an additional 5 years with effort data equal to that for 2005, by quarter, scaled by the average catchability for 2003 and 2004.
 No catch or length-frequency data are included for these years.
 The recruitments for the five years are estimated as in the assessment model with a lognormal penalty with a standard deviation of 0.6.
 Normal approximations to the likelihood profile are generated for SBR, surface catch, and longline catch.